Biometric Residence Permits (BRP)

 The back of your BRP shows:

 - Your date and place of birth

 - A chip containing your biometric data

 - Remarks, such as 'No public funds'.
 This means you cannot claim certain state benefits.
-If you have leave other than student visa, your National Insurance Number may appear here
+If you have permission other than student visa, your National Insurance Number may appear here.

 - A machine readable zone, which includes much of the information shown elsewhere on your BRP.

 Check the personal details on your BRP carefully.
 They must match those in your passport at all times.
 If any personal details change, you must notify the PBS Compliance Team at PBSHelpline@uwe.ac.uk, because the University has a duty to inform UK Visas & Immigration.

 It is your responsibility to leave the UK or make a valid visa application before the expiry of your visa.
 It is likely you will not receive a further CAS from UWE Bristol should you overstay.

 Your visa expiry date is based on the end date which appeared on your CAS (Confirmation of Acceptance for Study) if you have a student visa.
 Most students at UWE Bristol will have four months’ permission added to their end date.
 For example if your end date is 2024, your permission may expire in September 2024.
 However, if your course is less than 12 months long, only two months are added.
 So if you are attending only the final year of your programme at UWE Bristol – from September 2023 to June 2024 for instance – your permission will expire in August 2024.